evergreen-travis-bot/tempfile2/README.md

 Type: `string`

 Optionally supply the root path.
+By default uses os temp dir.

+#### options.ensure

+Type: `string`

+If you provide a custom path, Optionally you can be ensure that the path exists (like mkdir -p).

 #### options.ext